 Serverless computing is a type of computing wherein the cloud provider fully manages the allocated resources, and there’s no need for application architect for this.

 FaaS lets the developers write the codes and create several functions which when triggered can generate responses.
-These functions can be deployed in order to get responses.
+These functions deploy in order to get responses.
+Additionally, there are different function as a service examples.

 This helps the developers in the execution of the application’s code without even building an infrastructure for it.
-All these functions can be executed independently by an application.
+All these functions execute independently by an application.

 FaaS is very much closer to PaaS, but there’s a difference.
 In FaaS, you don’t need to deploy the whole application in the cloud.
 Instead, you can deploy a part of it.